University Catalog 2024-2025

 Curriculum

-Two laboratory courses introduce students to analytical methods used to characterize the structure of materials at all length scales and to measure properties of all classes of materials.
-Cutting-edge technologies in materials science and engineering such as nanotechnology, biomaterials, computer modeling, and forensics (materials degradation and failure analysis) are covered.
+Hands-on learning is emphasized through two laboratory courses, where students explore analytical methods for characterizing the structure of materials at all length scales and measuring properties of all classes of materials.
+Our program covers cutting-edge technologies like nanotechnology, biomaterials, computer modeling, and materials forensics (degradation and failure analysis).

-As a part of the Biomaterials concentration, students will take BIO 183: Intro Biology: Cellular and Molecular Biology and MSE 485: Biomaterials.
-Three electives are included, which allow students to select from a broad range of courses in materials processing, engineering, biology, and other disciplines.
-The flexibility afforded by these electives allows students to customize their education to prepare them for careers in industry or for graduate school.
+As a part of the Biomaterials concentration, students take BIO 183: Intro Biology: Cellular and Molecular Biology and MSE 485: Biomaterials.
+Three electives are included, allowing students to choose from a broad range of courses in materials processing, engineering, biology, and other disciplines.
+This flexibility allows students to tailor their education for careers in industry or graduate school.

 Accelerated Bachelor’s/Master’s Program

-The Accelerated Bachelor's/Master's (ABM) program gives students the opportunity to earn a bachelor’s and a master’s degree in five years.
+The Accelerated Bachelor's/Master's (ABM) program allows students to earn a bachelor’s and a master’s degree in five years.
 Four graduate courses (12 credit hours) can be taken while still an undergraduate student and can be double-counted towards both the bachelor’s and master’s degrees.

 Contact Information